 As the observer moves further away from the object or light source, there will come a point where the object or light source is obscured by the Earth.
 This is illustrated in Figure 8.

-Graphical Range Table in Nautical Miles
+Geographical Range Table in Nautical Miles